UPennCBE544/2023.github.io/ProjectDescription.md

 Always remember to save your `.traj` file!

 Once you finish setting up the surface, please check with me.
 You need my permission to move on from here.

+**Task 2: Add moisture components to your surface**

+Please skip this task if you are not assigned with an moisturized surface.

+`Add stability phase diagram here`

+As we can imagine, when water interacts with the surfaces, it might break down into hydrogen and hydroxide.
+These particles may or may not favor retaining on the mineral surfaces.
+To find out, Colin and I have constructed these stability phase diagrams.
+The black dashed line falls on the saturation chemical potential of water.
+Right to the line means water can condense as a liquid and left to the line means water is in its vapor phase.
+Base on your knowledge of thermodynamics, identify the most stable (likely) hydrated surfaces and add these particles to your structure.

+To simplify your work, I have provided you with an automation script `auto_ads.py`.
+You may use the alias `ads` as a shortcut to run this script.
+Note by our convention, we only adsorb `OH` on the metals and `H` on the oxygens.

+**Task 3: CO<sub>2</sub> adsorption**

+As we have briefly touched on in HW5, the CO<sub>2</sub> adsorption can take place on many sites in addition to the lattice oxygen, and the CO<sub>2</sub> molecule can line up differently.
+To comprehensively walk through the many different possibilites, please follow the diagrams I made as shown below.
+The original paper can be found here.

+Recall you have manually added a CO<sub>2</sub> molecule on the MgO (100) surface in HW5.
+Now, to reduce human error, I have prepared automation scripts for you.
+For adsorption on metal sites and oxygen sites, please use `CO2_M_ads.py`.
+For adsorption on M-O bond, please use `CO2_MO_ads.py`.
+For adsorption on the four-fold center, please use `CO2_center_ads.py`.
+Note, these scripts are only for adding molecular CO<sub>2</sub>.
+However, all of you will be working with HCO<sub>3</sub><sup>-</sup> or CO<sub>3</sub><sup>2-</sup>.
+Please copy these scripts to your directory and make changes in accordance.
+Note this is the hardest part of the final project and needs a lot of geometry math work.
+Please feel free to ask for my help on this part.

+**Task 4: SCF calculations**

+The calculated adsorption energy comes from both the surface relaxation and CO<sub>2</sub> adsorption energy costs.
+However, our interest is the adsorption energy, thus we need to eliminate the effect of surface relaxation.
+To do this, you want to remove the CO<sub>2</sub> from the converged structure and perform an SCF calculation.
+For each of the completed relaxation calculation, you can run `python pwlog.py` to get a `rlx.traj`.
+Make a directory and store the `rlx.traj`.
+Go to the directory and type `scf` that calls the alias to automatically perform the atom deletion and job submission.

+**Task 5: Density of States (DOS) calculations**

+Once you have gone through all the calculations on different adsorption sites and obtained the adsorption energies.
+Find the one with the lowest energy and run the DOS calculation on it.

+**Task 6: Report DOS, final bond angles, bond lengths, and any abnormal phenomena**

+Plot DOS as what you have done in HW5.
+You can visually check to get the bond angles and bond lengths from `rlx.traj`.
+You may want to report any abnormal phenomena over the course of relaxation.
+These can include but not limited to bond break within CO<sub>2</sub>, bond reformation, and severe surface reconstruction.